flowersinthesand/portal-java/core/README.md

 ```

 ## Options
-`Initializer` which initializes applications accepts a plain map as an option.
+`Initializer` which initializes applications accepts two maps for options and classes respectively.

 *  `controllers`